knockout/knockout/documentation/options-binding.md

    * `optionsText`

      See Example 3 above to see how you can bind `options` to an array of arbitrary JavaScript object - not just strings.
 In this case, you need to choose which of the objects' properties should be displayed as the text in the drop-down list or multi-select list.
 Example 3 shows how you can specify that property name by passing an additional parameter called `optionsText`.

+     If you don't want to display just a simple property value as the text for each item in the dropdown, you can pass a JavaScript function for the `optionsText` option and supply your own arbitrary logic for computing the displayed text in terms of the represented object.
+See Example 4 above, which shows how you could generate the displayed text by concatenating together multiple property values.

    * `optionsValue`